stavrostzagadouris/TerminalCodriver/README.md

 pip install -r requirements.txt

-Create your own .env file based on the example and enter at least an openai api key and temp.
+Create your own .env file based on the example and enter at least an openai api key.
 Everything else is optional.

 Usage
 To run TerminalCodriver, simply execute the following command in your terminal:

-python terminal_codriver.py
+python codriver.py

 Command Passing
 You can type any command normally, and it will be executed in your terminal.